kjrzxu/package/README.md

-# packager-other for OpenWrt-LEDE 18.06
+# package for OpenWrt-LEDE 18.06